 National Association of School Nurses.
 (2016).
 Education, licensure, and certification of school nurses (Position Statement).
 Silver Spring, MD: Author.

-Remember to address all questions regarding the NCSN credential and certification exam to NBCSN.
+Please address all questions regarding the NCSN credential and certification exam to NBCSN at firstname.lastname@example.org.